Regarding the rain barrel sale, please contact Enviro World directly: firstname.lastname@example.org

 In Barrie, hard water is a fact of life.
 Water softeners operate by substituting sodium or potassium (salt) for calcium, magnesium or iron minerals that can cause hard water.
 Water softeners can waste large amounts of water and have other negative impacts.
 Consider purchasing a water softener with a hardness sensor control.
 The sensor control monitors the hardness of the water and activates the softening system only when needed.
 These units save money in the long run by reducing the amount of salt and water used by the system.

-The City offers a $50 rebate to residents who replace high-flow fixtures (greater than 6 litres per flush) with low flow fixtures (6 litres or less).
+Toilet Rebate Program The City offers a $50 rebate to residents who replace high-flow fixtures (greater than 6 litres per flush) with low flow fixtures (6 litres or less).
 The rebate program began October 17, 2005, and is available to Barrie residents who own homes built before 1996.
-Please read complete Toilet Rebate Program Guidelines.
+Please read the complete

 The page you are attempting to view is not currently compatible